 - Type of boat: Do you want a ship that tells you the history of the South of Chile?

 - Accommodation: Would you like a private cabin or the option of sharing with other travelers?

 - Board: Would you like some daily meals to be included, or will you buy these separately?
 The Navimag ferry includes 3 daily meals.
 There are vegan and vegetarian options; you must give prior notice.

 - Is there entertainment onboard?
 Even if this is not your primary concern, you must know what services the ferry offers, especially if you’re traveling with children.
 Find out if there are talks on the route and its surroundings if there are onboard films, board games, or classes on specific subjects.

 - Safety: See that the passenger boat and its crew have the safety certificates and standards that guarantee you and peaceful trip without any concerns.

 For the ferry trip and the rest of your Patagonian travel plans you should pack well, bearing in mind:

-Clothing: Dressing by layers with clothing that keeps you warm and dries quickly is what works best in the South.
+- Clothing: Dressing in layers with clothing that keeps you warm and dries quickly is what works best in the South.
 Remember to take hiking shoes; you’ll need them for the principal onshore attractions.

-Every year hundreds of thousands of people visit the natural monuments and national parks and reserves in the region every year, especially between December and February.
-During high season, there is a higher demand for transport and accommodation services and tourist attractions.
+Every year, thousands of people visit the natural monuments, national parks, and reserves in Patagonia, especially between December and February.
+During the high season, there is a higher demand for transport and accommodation services and tourist attractions.

 So, don’t wait until the last minute.
-Remember that booking campsites in Torres del Paine National Park begin every October, so plan your itinerary in advance and check out the which crafts operate during the high season, such as Navimag Ferries.
+Remember that booking campsites in Torres del Paine National Park begin every October, so plan your itinerary in advance and check out which crafts operate during the high season, like Navimag Ferries.
 This way, you’ll guarantee your entry to the park.